-6. Output Format: For each misspelled word, generate a single output line as follows.
+- 6. Output Format: For each misspelled word, generate a single output line as follows.
 First print the word itself, then colon(:), and finally the list of possible corrections separated by commas.
-For example, if the misspelled word is "kest", the output may be:

-'''

-kest: best, nest, test, vest, est

-'''

-7. As you search each word/possibly corrected word, compute the average number of probes, and maximum number of probes.
+For example, if the misspelled word is "kest", the output may be: kest: best, fest, jest, lest, nest, pest, rest, test, vest, west, zest, est - 7.
+As you search each word/possibly corrected word, compute the average number of probes, and maximum number of probes.
 Print these values once after all searches are completed.